replit/river/PROTOCOL.md

 - The `AckBit` (`0b00001`) MUST only be set in the case of an explicit heartbeat that _only_ contains ack/seq information and no application-level payload (i.e., only used to update transport level bookkeeping).
 - The `StreamOpenBit` (`0b00010`) MUST be set for the first message of a new stream.
 - The `StreamClosedBit` (`0b00100`) MUST be set for the last message of a stream.
-- Bits `0b01000` and `0b10000` are reserved for future use and are currently unused.
+- The `StreamCloseRequestBit` (`0b10000`) MUST be set for a message that is requesting the other side to close the stream.
-  - `0b01000` will likely be used to signal `StreamAbort` (i.e., the client is aborting the stream)
+- Bits `0b01000` is reserved for future use and is currently unused.

 All messages MUST have no control flags set (i.e., the `controlFlags` field is `0b00000`) unless: